Civil Engineering is the first and the most ancient branch of Engineering to have flourished even before Anno Domini or the first century.

 The majestic Pyramids of Egypt were built by Imhotep, the first acknowledged civil engineer in history around 2600 B.C.

-Planning, management, and construction of buildings, roads, railways, and bridges are the primary responsibility of a civil engineer.
+Planning, designing, management, and construction of buildings, roads, railways, airports, bridges, and many more are the primary responsibility of a civil engineer.

 This branch of engineering is such that its demand only grows with time.